 Operating costs of providing needed services increase each year due to several factors: increase in the population in the Fredericksburg area requiring the services, public demand for innovative programs, and inflation.

 Living costs are high, but most of us can afford something.
 Just 33 cents a day amounts to $120.00 a year.
 If you have payroll deductions, that's only $2.30 a week.
+And if giving is just not a practical option right now we invite you to volunteer or advocate for Rappahannock United Way - everyone has a gift to give whether its your money, your time or your voice - everyone is welcome to join us in our important work.

 Donations to Rappahannock United Way's Community Impact Fund and to our member agencies are not subject to a processing fee.
 However, gifts designated to non-member organizations are subject to a 19.96% fee of the gift amount before being forwarded to the designated agency.
 The Better Business Bureau Wise Giving Alliance standards deem that fees of 35% or lower are "acceptable" and "meet accountability standards".
 The fee helps to cover the costs of administering the donor designation program, while being reasonable to all donors and the agencies that benefit from designated giving.
 We believe the value to the receiving agencies for designated giving far exceeds the fee recouped by Rappahannock United Way.
 Designated giving also provides cost-free funding to the agency because they do not incur the expense of fundraising materials or marketing supplies.